muandet-lab/ipml-course/README.md

 ### Books

 - Statistical Reasoning with Imprecise Probabilities (1990) by Peter Walley
+- Introduction to Imprecise Probabilities (2014) by Thomas Augustin, Frank P.A.
+Coolen, Gert de Cooman, and Matthias C. M. Troffaes
+- Lower Previsions (2014) by Matthias C. M. Troffaes and Gert de Cooman
+- Inferential Models: Reasoning with Uncertainty (2016) by Ryan Martin and Chuanhai Liu
+- The Geometry of Uncertainty: The Geometry of Imprecise Probabilities (2021) by Fabio Cuzzolin

 ### Articles

 - [Imprecise Probability](https://plato.stanford.edu/entries/imprecise-probabilities/), Stanford Encyclopedia of Philosophy

 ### Research Papers

+- TBA

+### Related Courses

 - TBA